SAT Score Range 2025: Check Percentile and Score Range for Top Universities

 Ques: Can I get into a good college with a low SAT score?

-Ans: Some colleges are becoming test-optional or test-blind, a low SAT score may limit your options at selective colleges.
+Ans: Some colleges are becoming test-optional, a low SAT score may limit your options at selective colleges.
 It's important to consider your entire application, including your GPA, extracurricular activities, essays, and recommendation letters.

 Ques: Are SAT scores the only factor colleges consider for admissions?